 • Head Controls – switches are added to the sides of the headrest.

-• Foot Controls – pedals and buttons are added to the foot rests of the wheelchair.
+• Foot Controls – pedals and buttons are added to the footrests of the wheelchair.

 • Chin Controls – the controller is mounted near the chin.